 Understandably, since mountain towns are small places, available jobs often follow the tourist season, in capacities such as hiking guides, ticket clerks, or ride operators.
 Part-time work for older workers can include guest services at the ski resort, being an assistant at the library, or working as a docent at the local museum.
 Another common industry in mountain towns is retail.
 It can take some time to find a job, especially if you are not familiar with the town.
 Having a business is a plausible option as you understand the town more.

 Before you move to a mountain town, it helps to be aware of the average rent and cost of living as part of your financial planning.
 Since mountain towns are remote places, getting supplies into the town is more expensive, thus translating to higher prices for the same product in cities.
 Retirees in mountain towns consider adequate funds for things like entertainment, travel, and also mortgages if they were to buy a house.
 Some consider joining a senior living community where they don’t have to worry about maintenance fees or property taxes with just one monthly all-inclusive fee.

 Retire in Style Today

-Our retirement community provides you with every comfort among the rugged beauty of Blairsville, Georgia, home to beautiful landmarks like Brasstown Bald and Vogel State Park.
+Our senior living community provides you with every comfort among the rugged beauty of Blairsville, Georgia, home to beautiful landmarks like Brasstown Bald and Vogel State Park.
 Learn more about us today!